Summer Seminar

 On May 26th, we will host our fourth annual Summer Reading Seminar—a day-long discussion seminar convening a mixed cohort of undergraduates and regional high school students.

 This year’s seminar explores the theme of Shakespeare and Statesmanship.
-Through close engagement with one of Shakespeare’s political plays, participants will examine the virtues, vices, and vulnerabilities of leadership.
+Through close engagement with Shakespeare’s King Henry V, participants will examine the virtues, vices, and vulnerabilities of leadership.
 What does it mean to rule justly?
 When does ambition serve the common good—and when does it corrode it?
 What role do counsel, character, and conscience play in moments of national crisis?
+We’ll consider how literature can illuminate the challenges of public life and the moral weight of political power.

 Participants will receive a copy of the selected text, lunch, and a $50 gift card.